 The ever-evolving field of digital marketing is about leveraging communication channels to acquire, engage, convert, and keep customers.
 Fluency in SEO (search engine optimization), digital advertising, and social media platforms are key requirements for digital marketers.
 Because digital marketing is highly measurable, a solid digital marketer embraces data and can pull reports to explain campaign performance.

-In the digital marketing field, the average advertised salary is $73,427.
-After working as a digital marketing manager and proving your ROI, your next level up is marketing director, generally earning upwards of $150,000.
-Once you’ve truly mastered all sides of digital marketing — advertising, SEO, social media engagement, and more — you may reach the level of chief marketing officer, earning an average of $189,000 per year.
+In the digital marketing field, the average advertised salary is $101,567.
+After working as a digital marketing manager and proving your ROI, your next level up is marketing director, generally earning upwards of $125,000.
+Once you’ve truly mastered all sides of digital marketing — advertising, SEO, social media engagement, and more — you may reach the level of chief marketing officer, earning an average of $210,000 per year.
 Comparatively, with the rise of social media and essential need for a competitive online presence, the digital marketing industry has started to offer some of the highest paying careers in tech.